solanoctua/Fundamental-Image-Processing/README.md

 # Fundamental-Image-Processing
 This repository contains the assignments of the image processing course I took and the answers given by me to these assignments.
-I am not an expert in this field, I am just a person working in this field, please take this into consideration.
+Please take this into consideration that I am not an expert in this field, I am just a person studying in this field.
 According to the feedback given to me, there are no critical mistakes in my answers to the assignments, so I dare to share.
 I wish everyone success in their work.

 When I was working on these assignments there were only few tutorial or explanatory resources to study.
 So I tried to be as explanatory as possible.
 I hope we were able to repay the debt of knowledge successfully.